Let’s learn German!

 Black, red, yellow

-• German is famous for its extraordinary long words.
-One of them is e.g. 63 letter „Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz” or a little bit shorter, consists of only 39 letters „Rechtsschutzversicherungsgesellschaften”.
+• German is famous for its extraordinarily long words.
+One of them is, e.g., 63 letters „Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz” or a little bit shorter, consisting of only 39 letters „Rechtsschutzversicherungsgesellschaften”.
 Those who are able to pronounce these words should be proud of themselves:)

 • It is the first language of more than 100 million people worldwide.